 What is our Rural Immersion Course?

-Medical Students enrolled in the TRUE Certificate have the opportunity to attend the Rural Immersion Course in Bluff, Utah during the summer between their MS1 and MS2 years
+Medical Students enrolled in the TRUE Certificate have the opportunity to participate in the programs Rural Immersion Course

 As a result of successfully completing the TRUE Summer RIT, students will be able to:

 - Effectively manage medical situations in austere environments, through completion of AWLS, which includes virtual modules, didactic lectures, and hands-on instruction in the stabilization of patients suffering from common, potentially life-threatening and/or severely debilitating conditions (See Appendix A)

 - Contextualize the topics learned in MDID 6550 and 6555

 - Articulate challenges, assets, and opportunities that rural health care systems and communities encounter in operationalizing wellness.

 - Describe unique aspects of rural population health and compare/contrast to urban/metropolitan population health, including social determinants, health disparities and diversity in age, race, culture, and more.

 - Appreciate the importance of cultural humility and adopting a non-judgmental, compassionate, open-minded curiosity in the care of TRU communities.